Creating a Candlestick Stock chart

 How to view current stock prices and other quotes in Excel

-There are countless reasons why you might need to have stock prices in your Excel spreadsheet.
-In the past, you had to copy and paste from Yahoo Finance or another financial service, but at the moment, Microsoft offers a new way to add and update some stock information such as stock prices, changes of price, etc.
+There are countless reasons why you might need actual stock information, such as stock prices and changes, in your Excel spreadsheet.
+Previously, you had to copy and paste from Yahoo Finance or another financial service.

 A radar chart for personality assessment test visualization